AliyunContainerService/ack-secret-manager/docs/crd_resources_guide.md

 ### SecretStore Referencing Authentication Resources Control

 - Controlled by `command.enableCrossNamespaceAuthRef` parameter to determine if SecretStore can reference authentication resources (ServiceAccount, AccessKey Secret) across namespaces
-- Default value is `true`, allowing cross-namespace references
+- Default value is `false`, disallowing cross-namespace references by default
-- When set to `false`, SecretStore can only reference authentication resources in the same namespace
+- When set to `true`, SecretStore can reference authentication resources across namespaces

 **When Using SecretStore**: